cradlepoint/container-samples/README.md

   * ###### For Cradlepoint routers (IBR1700, AER2200, E300, E3000) with NCOS V7.2.20 or greater.

-  * ###### The IBR1700, AER2200, and E300 use ARM7 architecture, and the E3000 uses ARM64 architecture.
+  * ###### The IBR1700 and AER2200 use ARM7 architecture, and the E300 and E3000 use ARM64 architecture.
 They must be built for the correct architecture in order to run correctly.

   * ###### This example assumes that you have included the ssh / openssh-server packages in your Dockerfile.
 This is not required if you don't want it installed.